althaf-java/examplerest/README.md

 Problem:

-Develop an API to find the likes and dislikes of an announcement topic by id.
+Develop an API to find the likes and dislikes of a vote by id.

 Solution: